Microsoft/MCW-OSS-DevOps/HOL/Hands-on lab unguided - OSS DevOps.md

 *Tasks to complete*

--   Clone the GitHub repository you forked earlier to a local repository.
+-   Clone the GitHub repository you forked earlier to a local repository

 *Exit criteria*

--   You should have a local repository with the osTicket source code cloned locally.
+-   You should have a local repository with the osTicket source code cloned locally

 ### Summary